sishirbhattarai/Good-README-Generator/README.md

  Run the tests with the CLI command is: npm test.

  ## Usage:
- This application can be used to generate your own README file for your project The application will be invoked with the CLI command node index.js and follow the prompts.
+ This application can be used to generate your own README file for your project.
+ The application will be invoked with the CLI command node index.js and follow the prompts.

  ## License:
- The License used for this project is MIT.
+ The License used for this project is IPL.

  ## Contributors:
  Sishir Bhattarai (sishir.bhattarai@outlook.com)